Huah-Yin/Huah-Yin/README.md

 # 👋 Hi, I’m Huah-Yin
-- I’m interested in Meachine Learning in CV
+- I’m interested in Meachine Learning in CV and CG
 - MY Email is huah74334@gmail.com